SCS-CBU-CED-IAM/mobileid-helper/README.md

 $warning_code = array("105", "208", "209", "401", "402", "403", "404", "406", "422");
 ````

+The error code 20901 (Applet Language resync) is handled with an automatic and transparent retry.

 Refer to the "Mobile ID - SOAP client reference guide" document from Swisscom for more details about error states.

 ### Message to be signed